 Practice Insight: Mini Case Study

 Scenario: Maria, a Spanish national working in London on a Skilled Worker visa, experienced sudden abdominal pain.
 While eligible for NHS care, she was concerned about potential waiting times for a specialist appointment.
-She had purchased a comprehensive private health insurance plan through Bupa.
+She had purchased a comprehensive private Krankenversicherung plan through Bupa.
 The plan covered an immediate consultation with a gastroenterologist, who diagnosed her condition and scheduled her for surgery within a week.
 Without private insurance, Maria would likely have faced a longer wait for treatment through the NHS.

 Future Outlook 2026-2030